pyeve/cerberus/docs/index.rst

 required
 ''''''''
-If True, the key/value pair is mandatory and validation will fail when :func:`~cerberus.Validator.validate` is called.
+If ``True``, the key/value pair is mandatory and validation will fail when :func:`~cerberus.Validator.validate` is called.
 Validation will still succeed if the value is missing and :func:`~cerberus.Validator.validate_update` is called instead.::